UPDATED for 2018-19 Season

-Koh Chang East Coast at a Glance
+At a Glance – Koh Chang East Coast

-500bt or less for rooms to 7,500bt or more for deluxe
+500bt for fan rooms to 20,000bt for large villa.

 Along the way, the road passes through the administrative capital at Dan Mai and other little hamlets but it is a world apart from the west coast, with very little tourism, certainly no proper beaches and seemingly, therefore, limited attraction.
 Yet, as with so much of Koh Chang, scratch away the surface and there is plenty on offer – excellent, well-run peaceful resorts, a health spa, seafood and local Thai restaurants, a couple of waterfalls and a terrific coastline to boot.